ForestAdmin/documentation-user-guide/getting-started/master-your-ui/using-the-layout-editor-mode/README.md

 ### Swiching ON the Layout Editor mode ​&#x20;

-Provided you have the necessary permission, you will see a paintbrush icon at the **top-right** of your interface.
+Provided you have the necessary permission, you will see the "Edit layout" button with a layer icon at the **top-right** of your interface.

 ![](<../../../.gitbook/assets/2022-01-26_17.39.25.png>)